open-life-science/open-life-science.github.io/about.md

 ## Becoming a mentor

 A mentor spend around 1 hour per week dedicated to the program, but also some time before the program to review applications.
+They will meet  their mentees every two weeks during the program and will attend group calls with other mentors to exchange notes and develop their mentoring skills further.

 We are currently recruiting the mentors for the first round.
 Please reach out to one of the organizers.